enricobn/rasm/language_specifications.md

 ## Macro

-A macro function can be any function that has primitive type parameters, or ASTExpression parametrs and returns a MacroResult, but there cannot be two macro functions with the same name.
+A macro function can be any function that has primitive type parameters, or ASTExpression parameters (if there are more as the last parameters, they are treated as a Vec) and returns a MacroResult.
+There cannot be two macro functions with the same name.